ADACS-Australia/HWSA-2022/reference.md

     Helping users [resolve](#resolve) conflicts
     is one of version control's major tasks.

-HTTP
-:   The Hypertext Transfer [Protocol](#protocol) used for sharing web pages and other data
-    on the World Wide Web.

 merge
 :   (a repository): To reconcile two sets of changes to a
     [repository](#repository).

-protocol
-:   A set of rules that define how one computer communicates with another.
-    Common protocols on the Internet include [HTTP](#http) and [SSH](#ssh).

-remote
-:   (of a repository) A version control [repository](#repository) connected to another,
-    in such way that both can be kept in sync exchanging [commits](#commit).

 repository
 :   A storage area where a [version control](#version-control) system
     stores the full history of [commits](#commit) of a project and information about who changed what, when.

-resolve
-:   To eliminate the [conflicts](#conflict) between two or more incompatible changes to a file or set of files
-    being managed by a [version control](#version-control) system.

 revision
 :   A synonym for [commit](#commit).

-SHA-1
-:   [SHA-1 hashes](https://en.wikipedia.org/wiki/SHA-1) is what Git uses to compute identifiers, including for commits.
-    To compute these, Git uses not only the actual change of a commit, but also its metadata (such as date, author, message), including the identifiers of all commits of preceding changes.
-This makes Git commit IDs virtually unique.
-    I.e., the likelihood that two commits made independently, even of the same change, receive the same ID is exceedingly small.

-SSH
-:   The Secure Shell [protocol](#protocol) used for secure communication between computers.

-timestamp
-:   A record of when a particular event occurred.

 version control
 :   A tool for managing changes to a set of files.